Anterior Hip Replacement

 Shoulder – Rotator Cuff

 The rotator cuff is a group of four tendons that surround and stabilize the shoulder joint.
 The most common symptoms of a rotator cuff problem are pain and weakness.
 Pain is often felt over the top of the shoulder.
 Many rotator cuff tears can be treated without surgery but some require surgical repair to improve pain and strength.
-If you are experiencing pain or weakness, check out our Symptom Checker for a possible diagnosis of your symptoms.

 Many people know someone with an artificial knee or hip joint.
-Shoulder replacement is less common.
-But it is just as successful in relieving joint pain.
+Shoulder replacement is less common, but it is just as successful in relieving joint pain.
 About 23,000 people have the surgery each year.
 This compares to more than 700,000 Americans a year who have knee and hip replacement surgery.